 Avosina Healthcare Solutions, a physician-owned company specializing in revenue cycle management and healthcare IT services, experienced a data breach in late July 2025, potentially exposing patient names, addresses, medical information and health insurance information of current and former patients of its customers.

 The breach was disclosed to the U.S. Department of Health and Human Services on January 10, 2026.
-Between January 12 and January 14, 2026, the breach was also disclosed to the offices of the attorneys general of Maine, New Hampshire, and Vermont.
+After January 12, 2026, the breach was also disclosed to the offices of the attorneys general of Indiana, Maine, Massachusetts, New Hampshire, and Vermont.

-The breach has affected 44,425 total individuals, including 16 residents of Maine and 13 residents of New Hampshire.
+The breach has affected 44,425 total individuals, including 43 residents of Massachusetts, 23 residents of Indiana, 16 residents of Maine, and 13 residents of New Hampshire.

 In response to the breach, Avosina took action to restore affected services using backups and engaged investigators and security firms to determine the scope of the incident.
 The company reported the matter to relevant authorities and took steps to fortify its network security.